gabrieleteotino/bluish-capsule/content/project/datingapp/3-securing/2-repository.md

 }
 ```

-To Login a user we need another private method to check that the password, passwordHash and passwordSalt match.
-Again we use **HMACSHA512**, then compare byte by byte the two hashes.
+To Login a user we need another private method to check that password, passwordHash and passwordSalt match.
+Again we use **HMACSHA512**, then compare byte to byte the two hashes.

 ```c#
 using (var hmac = new System.Security.Cryptography.HMACSHA512(passwordSalt))